Linuturk/docker/README.md

 Example Playbook
 -------------------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Here is a simple example playbook:

+    ---
-    - hosts: servers
+    - hosts: all
       roles:
-         - { role: username.rolename, x: 42 }
+        - Rackspace_Automation.docker

 License
 -------